CopernicaMarketingSoftware/Documentation/Publisher/en/rest-delete-database.md

 $api->delete("database/1234");
 ```

-The example above requires the [CopernicaRestApi class](./rest-php).
+The example above requires the [CopernicaRestAPI class](./rest-php).

 ## More information